Blog ComparisonsTop 18 Canny Alternatives in 2025

 After reviewing other blogs about Canny, it's clear that many of the cons listed are either untrue or overplayed by the writer.

-That said, Canny is still not a perfect tool, and knowing what you're signing up for is important.
-That's why we have relied on the experience and reviews of the ones that know the best - their users.
+That said, Canny is still not a perfect tool, and it's important to know what you're signing up for.
+That's why we have relied on the experience and reviews of the people who know best—their users.

 1. Expensive

-While the $99 tier makes Canny more available for mid-sized companies, you still get far less than other tools offer.
+While Canny recently introduced a $99 tier that makes them more accessible for mid-sized companies, you still get far less than other tools offer.
+For example, we at Featurebase offer all of Canny's Growth features for only $49/month instead of $399.

 2. Important missing features

-Canny lacks many important features like anonymous posting, voting, and commenting.
-That means your users must always log in to post feedback, creating friction.
+Canny lacks many important features, such as no sign-up posting, meaning users must always log in to interact on your board, creating friction.

 They are also missing changelog popups, which have been increasingly popular with competitors, and for a reason.